mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 meeting in Stockholm at the night before the hackathon:

-1. Write i/o tutorials explaining how to get data into the package and then use package functions for visualization on them
+1. Write i/o tutorials explaining how to get data into the package and then use package functions for cool visualizations of the data
 2. Use open European data for the tutorials - the theme of ESCAIDE2016 was after all: **Data for action**
 3. Make a [shiny app](https://shiny.rstudio.com/) to visualize the